joshdoe/gvsbuild/README.md

     python .\build.py build @vs2015-release.pro gtk3-full
     ```

-1. When the script is done, your GTK+ stack will be found under _C:\gtk-build\gtk_.
+1. When the script is done, your GTK+ stack will be found under _C:\gtk-build\gtk_, or the directory you specified with the `--build-dir` option.
 Enjoy!

 ## License